-Compliance Requirement: Reporting
+Compliance Requirement: Allowable Costs and Activities

-Criteria or specific requirement: 2 CFR Part 200 Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Award requires compliance with the provisions of reporting.
-The City of Waltham, Massachusetts should have internal controls designed to ensure compliance with those provisions.
+Criteria or specific requirement: 2 CFR, Part 200, 200.303 requires an auditee to establish and maintain effective internal control over federal awards to ensure compliance with federal statutes, regulations and the terms and conditions of the federal award.
+The City of Waltham, Massachusetts should have internal controls designed to ensure compliance with those allowable cost provisions.